rneuhausler/coralModel-analyses/README.md

 y=.75
 ```

 ### Model Run

 Using the values set above, `coralModel.sh` calls `coralModelTest.py`.

-Within `coralModelTest.py`, you will find `runModel()` whitch creates the reef described in the .sh file and uses `roll()` to update the given reef for the set number of timesteps you set.
+Within `coralModelTest.py`, you will find `runModel()` which creates the reef described in the .sh file and uses `roll()` to update the given reef for the set number of timesteps you set.

 ```python
 def runModel(simulation):